author-img

 Prachi is an insurance writer with a master’s degree in business administration.
 Through her writing, she hopes to help readers make smart and informed decisions about their finances.
 She loves to travel and write poetry.

-Answer: Yes, if you’ve been in an accident and had a claim paid out for your car, then you’ll need to inform any new car insurance company of this incident, even if you were on someone else’s auto insurance policy at the time.
+Yes, if you’ve been in an accident and had a claim paid out for your car, then you’ll need to inform any new car insurance company of this incident — even if you were on someone else’s auto insurance policy at the time.

 When applying for your first car insurance policy, you need to disclose any previous accidents and claims.
-If don’t report the claim when applying for a policy it can cause problems when your new insurance company finds out about it (and they will).
+If don’t report the claim when applying for a policy, it’s called a material misrepresentation.

 If your state’s Department of Motor Vehicles places notations on your driving record for accidents, then your car insurance company will see the incident when they check MVR.

-Even if the accident isn’t listed on your MVR, it doesn’t mean that your new insurer won’t find out about the totaling of your car and resulting claims.
-When you make a claim after an accident, the insurance companies involved input the claims information into a property loss database called C.L.U.E.
-(Comprehensive Loss Underwriting Exchange).
+Even if the accident isn’t listed on your MVR, it doesn’t mean that your new insurance company won’t find out about an accident.
+When you make a claim after an accident, the insurance companies involved input the claims information into a property loss database called C.L.U.E., the Comprehensive Loss Underwriting Exchange.

 This consumer report shows any new insurer information about all claims you filed under any previous insurance policy within the past seven years.

 The insurance provider might just recalculate your rates and send you a notice to pay an additional premium to keep your policy in force.
-Or you could receive a cancellation notice if the new information means you wouldn’t have been approved for coverage if they had known upfront.
+Or you could receive a cancellation notice if the new information means you wouldn’t have been approved for coverage if the insurance company had known about it.

 Giving correct information when shopping for car insurance is important because car insurance companies want a full picture of what type of risk you and your vehicle represent, and so that you can get accurate quotes and find the cheapest car insurance rates.